+Be mindful of where you display your art, especially paintings.
 The best place hang artwork is on a wall stud, where you can securely anchor the wall hooks.
-Choose a location away from any heat source, in a place with stable and reasonable humidity and out of direct sunlight.
+Choose a location away from any heat sources and in a place with reasonable humidity and out of direct sunlight.

 When transporting art—cover entire piece in bubble wrap, then place in a cardboard box.
 The box should be sturdy and provide enough structural support.

 Artwork that is rolled up or folded for travel should be flattened out as soon as possible.
 Cover artwork with a protective layer before applying any form of weight over top.